This page provides brief definitions and links to more information of terms that are used in the Anthos Service Mesh documentation.

 - The data plane is the part of the mesh that directly handles communication between workload instances.
 Anthos Service Mesh's data plane uses proxies deployed as sidecars to mediate and control all TCP traffic that your mesh services send and receive.

-- An environ (also referred to as the Hub) lets you organize clusters to make multi-cluster management easier.
-Registering your clusters in an environ simplifies the management of a multi-cluster mesh by introducing the concept of "sameness" for identity, namespaces and services.
-If you have clusters in different projects, you need to register the clusters with the environ host project rather than the project that the cluster was created in.
+- A fleet (formerly known as an environ) lets you organize clusters to make multi-cluster management easier.
+Registering your clusters in a fleet simplifies the management of a multi-cluster mesh by introducing the concept of "sameness" for identity, namespaces and services.
+If you have clusters in different projects, you need to register the clusters with the fleet host project rather than the project that the cluster was created in.

 - Istiod is the consolidated monolithic binary that provides control plane services.
 Before Anthos Service Mesh 1.5, the control plane services were provided by separate components called Pilot, Citadel, Mixer, and Galley.